 Our electricity and water usage

 The Group’s consumption of non-renewable resources on a geographical basis is detailed below.
-All energy sources have decreased in the year under review when compared to the comparable periods in the previous years.
+All energy sources have increased compared to last year.

 Carbon footprint report